fjod/kafka_dotnet_golang/Readme.md

 https://github.com/confluentinc/confluent-kafka-go/issues/128

 I followed [this](https://www.jetbrains.com/help/go/how-to-use-wsl-development-environment-in-product.html#create_project_for_wsl) guide and all worked pretty fine in wsl.
+Dockerfile for building kafka with golang is from [here](https://github.com/confluentinc/confluent-kafka-go/issues/461).

 ## Brief explanation of modes: